 Unlimited and Free VPNs?
 Options Are Sparse

-Unfortunately, you don’t have many more options than these if you want a VPN that’s both free and unlimited.
-Services like TunnelBear offer a free plan, but cap you at 500MB of data each month.
-Spotflux was another unlimited option, but it closed down near the end of 2017.
+It’s important to use a VPN, but unfortunately, you don’t have many more options than these if you want a VPN that’s both free and unlimited.
+Services like TunnelBear and Hotspot Shield offer a free plan, but cap the data you can use each month.

-It’s also important to remember that these services have to make money somehow.
-If you’re not paying a company for using its VPN, income usually comes from serving ads or selling your browsing data.
-Since most people use a VPN to protect their browsing data from prying eyes, this data collection defeats the purpose of using one.
+It’s important to remember that these services have to make money somehow.
+If you’re not paying a company to use its VPN, that income usually comes from serving ads or selling your browsing data.
+Since most people use a VPN to protect their browsing data from prying eyes, this data collection defeats the purpose of using a VPN.